Because the earth has lots of skin benefits, the clay masks have been around since ancient times.

 It has a slightly rough texture that helps slough off dead cells, without leaving your skin dry or irritated.

-Note: If you rub it too much onto the skin, it can cause redness -so be gentle and.
+Note: If you rub it too much onto the skin, it can cause redness, irritation and even microtears - so be gentle.
 Use distilled or mineral water, as tap water contain chlorine and this could increase irritation and redness (especially if you have sensitive skin).

 Moreover when placed onto the face, the green clay gives you a pulsing sensation and feeling of tightness.
 This is a great benefit if you have acne prone skin.